ncbi/dual_fold_coevolution/readme.md

     - Example run:
         python fsc.py --msa XXXX.msa --pdb1 XXXX.pdb  --pdb2 YYYY.pdb --Extra n/y

-        Note: Extra flag defaults to n if set to y the scripts will generate an additional 6-panel image that compares output and runs the hypergeometric test
+        Note: .msa is stockholm format output from jackhmmer.
+Extra flag defaults to n if set to y the scripts will generate an additional 6-panel image that compares output and runs the hypergeometric test

     - HMMER3.3.2 was used to generate the multiple sequence alignments to generate an alignment An example run is provided (update E-values as needed)